 Due to high humidity during the growing season, diseases can have a substantial economic impact on the Virginia fruit industry.
 Timely application of pesticides is critical for management of many of the fungal and bacterial diseases that affect grape and apple.
 Often time, growers need to apply preventative pesticides prior to an infection event in order to prevent disease, except a few cases where curative pesticides are available (Ellis 2005).
 Therefore, growers tend to apply pesticides at regular intervals (i.e., every 7 to 10 days) regardless of weather conditions.
 However, if weather is dry, many of the fungal and bacterial pathogens are not active, and there is no need for pesticide application for these diseases.
 Thus, a risk assessment tool that provides specific information about the risk of disease development can be a very useful tool for growers' fungicide decision-making, especially for intensively managed crops such as grape and apple (Gadoury et al., 1990).
 What we envision for the future of our program is the establishment of a web-based information center for apple and grape diseases for Virginia growers (Table 1, placed in page 5).
-One of the major components of the system is a disease risk assessment system that provides up-to-date map-based information on the risk of major fungal and bacterial diseases of apple and grape, which we proposed in the 2011 proposal.
+We made a progress in 2011 to establish weather data network and developed several candidate grape disease model.
+In 2012 proposal, we requested a continuation of 2011 to add more candidate disease model, development of a web interface, and also investigate more on weather data retrieval methods.

 Development of such a system requires a careful planning and establishment of a good infrastructure so that the system can run efficiently for a long time.
-Therefore, the entire project was divided into several phases that have specific objectives (Table 1).
+Therefore, the entire project was divided into several phases that have specific objectives (Table 1, adjusted from 2011).
 A portion of the initial two phases of system development was supported by the SRSFC.
 The key steps during the proposed phase are: 1) the establishment of a data management framework; 2) selection of candidate disease predictive models; 3) development of GIS module/application for visualization of disease risk maps; and 4) implementation of a web-based interactive user interface.
 The funds were utilized to support student workers who provided support to a) select apple and grape disease models, and b) transfer the model information into GIS modules.